-- · absence affects academic progress, which may prevent achievement of expected standards and targets. - The law allows for absence to be granted only in exceptional circumstances. - Any absence longer than that agreed will be classed by the school as unauthorised. - This may result in a fixed penalty notice being issued by the Education Welfare Service for an unauthorised absence.
+- absence affects academic progress, which may prevent achievement of expected standards and targets. - The law allows for absence to be granted only in exceptional circumstances. - Any absence longer than that agreed will be classed by the school as unauthorised. - This may result in a fixed penalty notice being issued by the Education Welfare Service for an unauthorised absence.

-Signed (parent/carer) Name Date
+Signed Name Date (parent/carer)

-(parent/carer)

-For Office Use Only

-Pupil's current Pu Punctuality - number of lates this

-attendance (%) ye ar

-Headteacher ☐ Authorised ☐ Not Authorised Signed

-decision:

-If absence still ☐ Referral to Education Welfare Officer
+For Office Use Only Pupil's current attendance Punctuality - number of lates this (%) year Headteacher decision: Authorised 🗆 Not Signed Authorised If absence still taken: □ Referral to Education Welfare Officer

-taken: